China's luxury buyers pull back as economy slows

 | HONG KONG

-HONG KONG Shares of the world's largest jewelry retailer, Chow Tai Fook, tumbled nearly 8 percent to a two-week low on Thursday on weaker-than-expected sales, deepening a sector-wide stock slump as China's slowing economy saps luxury demand.
+HONG KONG Shares of the world's largest jewellery retailer, Chow Tai Fook (1929.HK), tumbled nearly 8 percent to a two-week low on Thursday on weaker-than-expected sales, deepening a sector-wide stock slump as China's slowing economy saps luxury demand.

 A host of Chinese companies, ranging from a steel maker to a major airline, have warned of disappointing results over the past week as the world's second biggest economy slows to its weakest growth pace in three years.

-Shares of Italian fashion house Prada and high-end men's fashion retailer Trinity were both down nearly 4 percent in midday trading.
+Shares of Italian fashion house Prada (1913.HK) and high-end men's fashion retailer Trinity (0891.HK) were both down nearly 4 percent in midday trading.

 "An economic slowdown defers consumer spending, in particular the need for luxury items," said Linus Yip, chief strategist in First Shanghai Securities.